opencord/voltha-docs/release_notes/voltha_2.7.rst

 All the described features, with the exception of the PPPoE and olt-topology apps, come with both a BBSim implementation and integration tests on hardware and software pods.
-The robot based integration tests that run nightly on hardware pods in the ONF infrastructure have now reached over 180+ tests.
+The robot based integration tests that run nightly on hardware pods in the LF BB infrastructure have now reached over 180+ tests.
 Preliminary tests have also been introduced at scale for multicast in the Turk Telekom workflow, and long-term soak tests have been operational for two weeks at the time of this release in a dedicated hardware soak-pod.